pypy/pypy.org/posts/2024/07/toy-knownbits.md

 abstract interpretation](https://pypy.org/posts/2024/07/toy-abstract-interpretation.html)
 quite closely.

-For completeness sake, here's the basic infrastructure classes that make up the IR again (they are identical to the previous toy posts):
+For completeness sake, in the fold there's the basic infrastructure classes that make up the IR again (they are identical to the previous toy posts). <details>

 ```python
 class Value: